AGMark: Attention-Guided Dynamic Watermarking for Large Vision-Language Models: Methodology

+This quantity corresponds to the attention-weighted aggregation of cosine similarities between visual token embeddings and the textual embedding of token $k$, thereby measuring how strongly each candidate token is aligned with the visual evidence attended to at step $t$.

 However, visual saliency alone is insufficient: visual importance must be grounded in and consistent with the textual context.
-We use the latent representation $\mathcal{E}_\mathbf{h}$ \cite{yi2025latent} at the current decoding position (i.e., the last-layer hidden state) to compute a \textit{context critical weights} $\psi_t^{\mathbf{c}}(k)$ for each vocabulary token $k$ as:
+We use the latent representation $\mathcal{E}^\mathbf{h}$ \cite{yi2025latent} at the current decoding position (i.e., the last-layer hidden state) to compute a \textit{context-critical weight} $\psi_t^{\mathbf{c}}(k)$ for each vocabulary token $k$ as:

 To harmonize importance scores from distinct sources that may follow different distributions, we apply standardization:

 where $\mu$ and $\sigma$ denote the mean and standard deviation of importance scores from the corresponding source, and $\epsilon$ is a small constant added to the denominator for numerical stability.
 This normalization maps scores to a common scale, facilitating subsequent aggregation while preserving the relative significance patterns within each source.